bradymholt/ansible-rails/README.md

 Ansible playbooks for provisioning and depoying to a Rails webserver

 ## Setup

-Clone this repository as subfolder called `ansible` under your Rails app folder.
+1. Clone this repository as subfolder called `ansible` under your Rails app folder.
+2. Create a file named `production` (no extension) at the root of the `ansible` folder with the IP address of the server to provision.
+There is a `production.example` file in this repository that can serve as a template for what the file should look like.
+3. Create a file named `production` (no extension) in the `groups_vars` folder with the various settings needed for provisioning.
+There is a `prodiction.example` file in this repository that can server as a templae for what the file should look like.

 ## Provisioning
-To provision a new server, `cd` to the :
+To provision a new server:
 `cd ansible && ansible-playbook -i production provision.yml`

 ## Deploying